blulas/drl-unit-testing/readme.md

 This repository is organized in a series of modules:

 1.  [**Embedded Rule Engine Adaptor**](./embedded-engine-adaptor/readme.md) - An embedded engine adaptor for DRL rules.
-2.  [**Cucumber Adaptor**](./cucumber-adaptor/readme.md) - An adaptor for the Cucumbrer framework, which uses the embedded rule engine adaptor to execute DRL rules from Cucumber features.
 3.  [**Sample KJAR**](./sample-kjar/readme.md) - A sample KJAR with DRL rules and Cucumber features, used for demonstration purposes.

 ## Additional Information (*Appendicies*)